 Strive to maintain contact with your child.
 Resist the urge to play dirty with your ex; your child may perceive this as proof of your ill intentions.
 Work with an attorney to determine whether legal action is possible or advisable in your situation.

-No matter the nature of your relationship with your ex or children, you can count on the Brown Law Offices for support.
+No matter the nature of your relationship with your ex or children, you can count on the law firm of Barna, Guzy & Steffen, Ltd. for support.
 Reach out today to get a better sense of your legal options.